-You cannot ignore the ugly and sometimes incorrect rumours that sometime fly around with each new release, discovered bug, and/or new project of your own.
+You cannot ignore the ugly and sometimes incorrect rumors that sometime fly around with each new release, discovered bug, and/or new project of your own.

 Check the facts.
 Tell Autodesk.

-You also should not overhype the capabilities of what the software and some judicous training can do either.
+You also should not over-hype the capabilities of what the software and some judicious training can do either.
 We are not spin doctors.

 Honesty about the software and YOUR capabilities are a practitioner's must.

 Remember show others what can really be done.
 Do it more than once.